collective/Products.CompositePack/README.txt

 - toolset.xml : Adds the composite_tool to the plone site when running all import steps.

+- types.xml : Adds the content types that come with CompositePack

+- types/*.xml : A config file for each type

 - import_steps.xml : This registers the import method